jaythad13/Mathematikezettelkasten/Topics in Geometry and Topology --- math-145/notes/Simplicial homology.md

 But then this is a sum of zeroes.

-Thus, we get the simplicial chain complex as an [[Abstract Algebra I --- math-171/notes/Exact sequences#_definition _ exact sequence|exact sequence]].
+Thus, we get the simplicial chain complex as a chain complex (a weakening of [[Abstract Algebra I --- math-171/notes/Exact sequences#_definition _ exact sequence|exact sequences]] where the image of a map is only required to be contained in the kernel of the next).

 ##### _definition:_ simplicial chain complex

-The simplicial chain complex is the exact complex below.
+The simplicial chain complex is the chain complex below.
 ```tikz
 \usepackage{tikz-cd}
 \usepackage{amsfonts}